7 Days, 6 Nights

 •Habitat: Arctic

-Very early in the morning (midnight to 2 am), we continue our way to the summit between the Rebmann and Ratzel glaciers.
-You head in a northwesterly direction and ascend through heavy scree towards Stella Point on the crater rim.
-This is the most mentally and physically challenging portion of the trek.
+We continue our journey to the summit between the Rebmann and Ratzel glaciers at very early hours (midnight to 2 a.m.).
+You head northwest and climb through heavy scree to Stella Point on the crater rim.
+This is the most mentally and physically challenging part of the journey.

-At Stella Point (18,600 ft), you will stop for a short rest and will be rewarded with the most magnificent sunrise you are ever likely to see (weather permitting).
-From Stella Point, you may encounter snow all they way on your 1-hour ascent to the summit.
-At Uhuru Peak, you have reached the highest point on Mount Kilimanjaro and the continent of Africa.
-Faster hikers will see the sunrise from the summit.
+At Stella Point (18,600 ft), take a short rest and enjoy a breathtaking sunrise (weather permitting).
+The 1-hour ascent to the summit from Stella Point may involve encountering snow throughout.
+Uhuru Peak marks the highest point on Mount Kilimanjaro and the continent of Africa.
+Faster hikers can see the sunrise from the summit.

-From the summit, we now make our descent continuing straight down to the Mweka Hut camp site, stopping at Barafu for lunch.
-You will want gaiters and trekking poles for the loose gravel going down.
-Mweka Camp is situated in the upper forest and mist or rain can be expected in the late afternoon.
-Later in the evening, we enjoy our last dinner on the mountain and a well-earned sleep.
+From the summit, we descend straight to the Mweka Hut camp site, stopping at Barafu for lunch.
+Gaiters and trekking poles are recommended for navigating loose gravel.
+Mweka Camp is located in the upper forest, so expect mist or rain in the late afternoon.
+In the evening, we have our final dinner on the mountain and relax before retiring for the night.

 •Elevation (ft): 10,000ft to 5,400ft